The Faro Convention on the Value of Cultural Heritage for Society (2005) was ratified by Italy in February 2013.

 Italy has always been involved in a huge amount of European joint cultural programmes with the Council of Europe and the European Union.

-It should be noted that Italy is the country with the highest number of monuments and sites inscribed on the World Heritage List (47 sites in 2011).
-On the other hand, for the time being, only three items (the "Sicilian Puppets", the "Sardinian pastoral songs" and the "Mediterranean Diet" – the latter in partnership with Spain, Greece and Morocco) are inscribed on the List of the Intangible Cultural Heritage: but many more candidates are waiting for their turn.
+It should also be noted that Italy is the country with the highest number of monuments and sites inscribed on the World Heritage List (49 sitesin2013, when Tuscany's "Medicean villas" was added to the list).
+On the other hand, for the time being, only four items (the "Sicilian Puppets", the "Sardinian pastoral songs", the "Traditional violin craftsmanship in Cremona" and the "Mediterranean Diet" – the latter in partnership with Spain, Greece and Morocco) are inscribed on the List of the Intangible Cultural Heritage: but many more candidates are waiting for their turn.